 The current version of the Overtime feature applies only to worked time.
-ClickTime is aware that some organizations include time off when calculating an employee's overtime for timesheet, and will offer this option in a future release.
-To give ClickTime feedback about this planned option, please contact firstname.lastname@example.org.
+ClickTime is aware that some organizations would like include time off when calculating an employee's overtime for timesheet.
+Depending on interest, ClickTime may offer this option in a future release.
+If you'd like to provide feedback about this possible option, please contact firstname.lastname@example.org.

 Overtime Rules do not impact the time entry workflow.
 Employees should log the time that they work - if they time entries they create match the Overtime rules created by an Admin, those time entries will be classifed as that Overtime time upon Approval of the timesheet.